napari/docs/docs/getting_started/viewer.md

 Canvas overlays can be accessed via `viewer.canvas.overlays`:

 - Scale bar (canvas overlay, accessible via `viewer.canvas.overlays.scale_bar`): it displays distances in world coordinates for the displayed scene.
 The scale bar usually inherits layer units when they are set.
 If inference fails it can fall back to a dimensionless label, and if displayed axes mix dimensionalities it uses the last displayed axis unit with a warning.
 You can control its appearance and fixed length from the viewer.
 See the [units guide](units-guide) for more information.
-- Canvas Axes (canvas overlay, accessible via `viewer.canvas.overlays.axes`): displays basix axes in a corner of the canvas, linked to the viewer's camera.
+- Canvas Axes (canvas overlay, accessible via `viewer.canvas.overlays.axes`): displays basic axes in a corner of the canvas, linked to the viewer's camera.
 - Text (canvas overlay, accessible via `viewer.canvas.overlays.text`): displays arbitrary text on the canvas.

 Scene overlays live on `viewer.scene.overlays`: